 I'm a communication support coordinator in South Wales and it's my job to try to help people through adjusting to this impact of stroke and support with their communication needs and offer to their family and friends.
 Go to this webpage to see what services and support are available in your area.

-Communications Support Coordinator Deb McAnn
+Communication Support Coordinator Deb McCann

 I've always been fascinated by how people communicate.
 My working life has involved finding different ways to support people to communicate in any way they can, whatever their needs.
 I love to talk and get to know people and aim to make them feel comfortable and, most importantly, relaxed.